hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 * `input_template` - (Optional) Valid JSON text passed to the target.
 In this case, nothing from the event itself is passed to the target.
 Maximum length of 8192 characters.
 * `kinesis_stream` - (Optional) The parameters for using a Kinesis stream as a source.
 Detailed below.
 * `lambda_function` - (Optional) The parameters for using a Lambda function as a target.
 Detailed below.
-* `redshift_data` - (Optional) These are custom parameters to be used when the target is a Amazon Redshift cluster to invoke the Amazon Redshift Data API BatchExecuteStatement.
+* `redshift_data_parameters` - (Optional) These are custom parameters to be used when the target is a Amazon Redshift cluster to invoke the Amazon Redshift Data API BatchExecuteStatement.
 Detailed below.
 * `sagemaker_pipeline_parameters` - (Optional) The parameters for using a SageMaker pipeline as a target.
 Detailed below.
 * `sqs_queue_parameters` - (Optional) The parameters for using a Amazon SQS stream as a target.
 Detailed below.
 * `step_function_state_machine_parameters` - (Optional) The parameters for using a Step Functions state machine as a target.
 Detailed below.